Israel parliament set date for new government vote | DW | 08.06.2021

 The unlikely coalition is made up of three right-wing, two centrist and two left-wing parties, along with the Arab Islamic conservative party, United Arab List (UAL).
 If voted through, this will be the first time in Israel's history that an Arab party will be included in the government.

-Under the deal, Netanyahu would be replaced by nationalist leader Naftali Bennett.
-He would then be expected to serve for two years before handing the post over to centrist Yair Lapid.
+Under the deal, Netanyahu would be replaced by nationalist leader Naftali Bennett, who would then be expected to serve for two years before handing the post over to centrist politician Yair Lapid.

 The fragile anti-Netanyahu alliance can only muster 61 seats in the 120-seat Knesset, Israel's Parliament.
 But, despite their differences, the parties are united in their hope of removing Netanyahu from the top post.